Tight contact structures without symplectic fillings are everywhere: Homological restrictions on symplectic fillings

-We now look at the connected sum with $M$ described before, and use the special contact form $\lambda$ on $M\#\partial(V\times \D^2)$ which has been previously described.
-Recall in particular that the Reeb orbits on $M\#\partial(V\times \D)$ of period $<2$ are just the $\gamma_p$'s and (some of) the multiple covers of the simple Reeb orbit $\gamma_h$ in the belt sphere of the handle, and that the inequality \eqref{eqn:condition} holds for any $p_i$ which is not the minimum point of $f$.
+We now look at the connected sum of $\partial W_0$ with $M$ described before, and use the special contact form $\alpha$ from \Cref{lem:contact_form_alm_complex_str_subcritical_case} as described above.
+Recall in particular that the Reeb orbits on $M\#\partial(V\times \D)$ of period $<2$ are just the $\gamma_p$'s and (some of) the multiple covers of simple Reeb orbits $\gamma_{h,j}$ in the belt sphere of the handle, and that the inequality \eqref{eqn:condition} holds for any critical point $p_i$ which is not the minimum of $f$.
+Unlike the argument in the flexible case, we will use a Hamiltonian on the Liouville completion of $(V\times \DD^2)\natural F$ that has slope $2$ outside a cylindrical neighborhood of the boundary and vanishes on a slightly smaller copy of the filling.

 Note that, since the $p_i$'s in the above identity $\beta=\sum a_i p_i$ all have index $n$, the associated $\gamma_{p_i}$'s have the minimum period among all the Reeb orbits of the form $\gamma_{p}$.
-In particular, \eqref{c1}, \eqref{c2} and the first claim of \eqref{c3} will directly follow from action considerations, provided we can rule out the possibility of the $\gamma_h^k$'s, or the corresponding Hamiltonian orbits, appearing as negative asymptotics.
-To do this, we use an argument inspired from \cite[Lemma 5.5]{CDvK16}, which leverages the energy lower bound described in \eqref{eqn:area} in the binding region.
+In particular, \eqref{c1}, \eqref{c2}, and the first claim of \eqref{c3} will directly follow from action considerations, provided we can rule out the possibility of the $\gamma_{h,j}^k$'s, or the corresponding Hamiltonian orbits, appearing as negative asymptotics.
+To do this, we use an argument inspired by \cite[Lemma 5.5]{CDvK16}, which leverages the energy lower bound described in \eqref{eqn:area} of \Cref{lem:contact_form_alm_complex_str_subcritical_case} in the binding region.
 (In fact, our situation is simpler than that in \cite{CDvK16}, as we are working with the trivial open book $\partial(V\times \D)$.)